isomerpages/mlaw-uncitral/pages/Programme.md

 |      | 1115 - 1245    | Session 6 - Key common implementation and enforcement issues  |
 |      | 1415 - 1700    | Roundtable discussion (open to Working Group III delegates only)  |
 |      | 1700 - 1715    | Closing remarks  |

+Programme is subject to change.
+The final programme will be announced in due course.